MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 :::image type="content" border="false" source="./media/how-to-certificate-based-authentication/steps.png" alt-text="Diagram of the steps required to enable Microsoft Entra certificate-based authentication.":::

-## Step 1: Configure the certificate authorities with PKI based trust store (Preview)
+## Step 1: Configure the certificate authorities with PKI-based trust store (Preview)

 Tenants with a Microsoft Entra ID P1 or P2 license can try a new way to configure certificate authorities (CA) that's in preview. store based on a public key infrastructure (PKI).